Critical Care Nurse Resume Example

 You might want to check other nursing resumes or healthcare career guides.
 These resources give you more options and help you see what works in this field.

-If you’re aiming for an ICU nurse role, it helps to check out other nursing resume examples.
+If you’re aiming for an ICU nurse role, it helps to check out an ICU nurse cover letter as well as other nursing resume examples.
 I always suggest looking at different formats and specializations.

 There are dozens of resume templates for jobs like Nurse Manager, Travel Nurse, and LPN.
 This gives you a sense of what skills and keywords to include.